 Quickly becoming known as the Hamptons of Ontario, Prince Edward County is a hot spot for visitors interested in wine, food, art and nature.
-Located on Quinte’s Isle between Kingston and Trenton, only minutes south of the 401 between Toronto and Montreal.
-The County offers a diverse range of experiences for visitors to enjoy in all four seasons.
+Conveniently located for guests travelling from Toronto, Ottawa or Montreal, The County offers a diverse range of experiences for visitors to enjoy in all four seasons.
 There is always something happening in The County, so come and experience it all for yourself.

 Located on the north shore of Lake Ontario, Wellington is a picturesque village centrally located amongst the many wineries in beautiful Prince Edward County.
 It is the perfect spot from which to explore all that The County has to offer.
 Wellington has many kilometers of waterfront that overlook the largest freshwater sand dunes in the world located in Sandbanks Provincial Park.
 Take a walk to our local beach and stroll along the boardwalk, or ride your bike and explore the old architecture of the homes in the area.
 You will also find fabulous restaurants along Main Street where you can sample farm-to-table fare.
 Whether you are looking for an action packed getaway or some downtime, this is the place to be.

 Every month there is something happening in The County.
 Come join in on the fun!

 An annual celebration of spring, amid the apple orchards of North Marysburgh, featuring a large selection of community-made pies sold by the slice or the pie; wood-fired pizza and free cider tastings (with the purchase of a whole pie).
 It’s the start of patio season.